 Investment in mobility and transportation infrastructure is a top priority for the City and its growing residential and business community.
+We appreciate the opportunity created by the Bipartisan Infrastructure Law for cities to apply directly for competitive grants and not necessarily await additional process at state and regional bodies.
 Bellevue's mobility, land use, equity, and climate goals depend on a robust and integrated transportation network.